stevelerner/networkdemo/README.md

 ### Prerequisites

-- Docker Desktop for Mac (or Docker + Docker Compose on Linux)
+- Docker Desktop for Mac
 - `make` (included on macOS)
 - Optional: `mkcert` for trusted local certificates